brayan/pychronos/README.md

-# ⏱️ PyChronos
+# PyChronos

 **PyChronos** is a minimalist timer desktop app built with PyQt5.
-It visually and audibly guides your workflow with dynamic colors and beeps based on the current time.
+It guides your workflow with dynamic colors and beeps based on the current time.
 The app follows a fixed cycle:

 - **IN_PROGRESS (00:00 to 40:00)** – Work phase (Blue background, startup beep)
 - **LAST_MINUTES (40:01 to 49:59)** – Final minutes of work (Red background)
 - **BREAK (50:00 to 59:59)** – Break time (Green background, break beep)

-## 🔧 Features
+## Features

 - Fixed-size floating window (always on top)
 - Large digital timer display